IBM/kar/docs/getting-started.md

 3. You will need the `helm` (Helm 3) cli installed locally.

+4. You will need the `s2i` (source-2-image) cli installed locally.
+See [these install options](https://github.com/openshift/source-to-image#installation).

 # Getting Started with KAR

 In the sections below, the sample commands are meant to be executed in